ARRENZHANG/java_el/readme.txt

 Special variables
 ----------------------------------
 ? : the result of previous expression, any type.
-$ : the current element when interating a collection. context : the execution context, which contains all variables. other user defined variables can be referenced by its name, use
+$ : the current element when iterating a collection. context : the execution context, which contains all variables. other user defined variables can be referenced by its name, use